cobailab/cobailab.github.io/content/contact/index.md

   # ==========================================================
   - block: markdown
     content:
-      title: Join CoBAI Lab
+      title: Join the Group
       subtitle: ""
       text: |-
         CoBAI Lab is being established at [Shenzhen University of Advanced Technology (SUAT)](https://www.suat-sz.edu.cn/en/) and is expected to begin its work in Spring 2027.
-The group will combine molecular simulations, experimental data, theoretical modeling, and artificial intelligence to understand and engineer biomolecular systems, with particular interests in nucleic acids, biomolecular dynamics, and AI-driven molecular modeling.
+The group will combine molecular simulations, synthetic biology, theoretical modeling, and artificial intelligence to understand and engineer biomolecular systems, with particular interests in nucleic acids, biomolecular dynamics, and AI-driven molecular designs.

         ## Prospective Opportunities

         While formal vacancies and start dates are still being finalized, we welcome early enquiries from prospective:

-        - Postdoctoral researchers and research assistant professors
+        - 2 Postdocs / Research Assistant Professors
-        - PhD students
+        - 1 PhD student enrolled in Fall 2027
-        - Research assistants
+        - 1-2 Research Assistants
         - Visiting students and research interns

-        Applicants from chemistry, physics, biophysics, computational biology, bioinformatics, computer science, applied mathematics, and related disciplines are encouraged to get in touch.
+        Applicants from chemistry, physics, computational biology, bioinformatics, computer science, applied mathematics, and related disciplines are encouraged to get in touch.
 Prior experience in molecular simulation, machine learning, nucleic-acid research, or scientific programming is helpful but not required for every position.

-        ## How to Express Interest

-        Interested candidates may contact [Weiwei He](https://warrenheww.github.io/) with the following materials:

-        - A curriculum vitae (CV)
-        - A brief description of research interests and relevant experience
-        - Academic transcripts for student applicants
-        - One or two representative papers, preprints, or project examples, if available
+        Interested candidates can [email Weiwei He](mailto:weiwei.he@nyu.edu) with a CV, a brief statement of research interests, academic transcripts (for student applicants), and 1-2 representative papers, preprints, or project examples, if available.
+Applicants can generally expect a response within 1-2 weeks.

+        **Email subject line format:**

+        - **PhD applicants:**
+          `[CoBAI PhD Inquiry] Your Name | Current Institution`

+        - **Postdoctoral applicants:**
+          `[CoBAI Postdoc Inquiry] Your Name | Current Institution | Preferred Start Date`

+        - **Research Assistant Professor (RAP) applicants:**
+          `[CoBAI RAP Inquiry] Your Name | Current Institution | Preferred Start Date`

         Early enquiries are welcome.
 Specific openings, eligibility requirements, application procedures, and anticipated start dates will be posted here once the institutional recruitment arrangements are finalized.

         ## Our Research Environment

         We aim to build an interdisciplinary, collaborative, and supportive research environment.
-Group members will be encouraged to develop strong foundations in molecular science, computation, and data-driven modeling while pursuing independent ideas and working across disciplinary boundaries.
+Group members will be encouraged to develop strong foundations in molecular science, computation, and artificial intelligence while pursuing independent ideas and working across disciplinary boundaries.
     design:
       columns: "1"